 Turing Scheme UPDATE (12 March 2021): Please read the news item on our placement page for students.

-Erasmus+ Key Action 1 UPDATE (21 May 2020), with reference to Covid-19 and the ongoing process of Brexit as the UK moves through the transition period which is due to end on 31 December 2020:
+Erasmus+ Key Action 1 UPDATE (2 Sept 2021), with reference to Covid-19 and the outcomes of Brexit as the UK moves on afer the end of the transition period:

-- Imperial College London is active with its current Erasmus+ project for student mobility in 2019-20.
-Since the UK exited the EU with a “deal” and entered a transitionary period the availability of mobility grants will be unaffected during 2019-20.
+- Imperial College London is active with its Erasmus+ project for student mobility in 2020-21.
+The availability of mobility grants will be unaffected during 2020-21.
 The current project has seen some significant disruption due to the current Covid-19 pandemic.
 See further down for more detail.

 - Erasmus+ “programme countries” are the states of the EU, the wider EEA plus Turkey, Serbia and North Macedonia (naturally, the UK is excluded as a destination for students).

 - Switzerland does not participate in the higher education mobility element of Erasmus+.
 For 2020-21 and 2021-22 there are separate mobility arrangements (SEMP: Swiss-European Mobility Programme) for study (exchange) mobility to ETH Zurich and EPF Lausanne (contact : Adrian Hawksworth ).
 The situation regarding SEMP (for UK univeristies) in 2022-23 is not yet known.